 Become familiar with Tucson’s past, present, and future on a city tour including historic sites in the downtown area.
-We suggest the walking tour of the El Presidio Turquoise trail which is a 2 ½ mile long loop trail through downtown.
+We suggest the walking tour of the El Presidio Turquoise Trail which is a 2 ½ mile long loop trail through downtown.
 The trail highlights sites of historic interest and is marked by a turquoise stripe on the sidewalk.

 Shopping at Old Town Artisans, located in downtown Tucson’s El Presidio Historic District, houses, shops and galleries, contemporary and traditional art and fine crafts from a variety of local artists.

-Requires 3 hours Local tour providers available
+Requires 3 hours, Local tour providers are available